 Mechatronics (Electro-mechanical System Design)

-Design of complex electro-mechanical and electro-opto-mechanical systems is an interdisciplinary problem involving electrical, optical, mechanical, control, and software engineering.
+Complex electro-mechanical and electro-opto-mechanical system design is an interdisciplinary problem involving electrical, optical, mechanical, control, and software engineering.
 SDL has teams of experts in all of these fields who have demonstrated the ability to develop working solutions which meet requirements.

 - System-level design